guyfridge/Infra-Optimization/README.md

 `./google-cloud-sdk/bin/gcloud init`
 6. Verify the installation
 `gcloud --version`
-### Retrieve the access credentials for your gke cluster
+### Retrieve the access credentials for your GKE cluster
-Typically with GKE, all of the nodes in the cluster are worker nodes and the master node is hidden and managed for you by Google.
+Most users of Kubernetes are used to a cluster architecture wherein at least one master node can act as the control plane for the remaining worker nodes, facilitating pod-scheduling and other aspects of container orchestration.
+GKE is different in that all of the nodes in the cluster are worker nodes and the master node is hidden from and managed for you by Google.
 Instead, you interface with your cluster via Cloud Shell which acts as a kind of control plane.
-This step will allow us to use our e2-medium machine to control and manage the GKE cluster we will be provisioning in the next steps.
+The following steps will allow us to use our e2-medium machine to control and manage the GKE cluster we will be provisioning in the next section.
+Technically, our e2-medium machine will not be part of our GKE cluster and cannot accept any pods.
+It is merely acting as a control plane for our cluster.
-1. Install gke-gcloud-auth-plugin to configure your gke cluster with kubectl from the controller vm `gcloud components install gke-gcloud-auth-plugin`
+1. Install gke-gcloud-auth-plugin to configure your GKE cluster with kubectl from the controller vm `gcloud components install gke-gcloud-auth-plugin`
 8. Connect to your GKE cluster from the master
 `gcloud container clusters get-credentials <your-project-name>-gke --region <region> --project <your-project-name>`